tamilselvan719/NewEmployeeBuddy/README.md

 # NewEmployeeBuddy - your first friend in the organisation.
-An end-to-end RESTful service using ASP.NET WebAPI, C#, Dependency Injection, Generic Repository Pattern, Unit of Work, AutoMapper, NUnit and Moq.
+An end-to-end RESTful service using ASP.NET WebAPI, C#, Dependency Injection using AutoFac, Generic Repository Pattern, Unit of Work, AutoMapper, NUnit and Moq.

 # Concepts highly used during the development:
 1. ASP.NET WEBAPI - https://www.asp.net/web-api